SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 But it was going to happen.
 At dawn.
 In a few hours.

-And I had led them here.

-As the sky began to lighten—gray, then pink, then gold—a soldier came and pulled me to my feet.
+As the sky began to lighten gray, then pink, then gold, a soldier came and pulled me to my feet.

-Through one of the scouts, he said the officer wanted me moved forward.
+Through one of the scouts, he said Captain Brown wanted me moved forward.

-I was led down from the mesa camp toward a position closer to the canyon—close enough to see the assault.
-The officer who would command the attack was there, checking positions, giving orders.
+I was led down from the mesa camp toward a position closer to the canyon, close enough to see the assault.
+Captain Brown, who would command the attack, was there, checking positions, giving orders.

-He saw me approach and spoke to one of his men through gestures.
+He saw me approach.
 They positioned me nearby where I could see.
 Where I would have to watch.

 They positioned me on a small rise.
-Not far back—close enough to see the cave entrance clearly across the canyon.
+Not far back, but close enough to see the cave entrance clearly across the canyon.
 Close enough to see everything.

 I looked through the morning light toward the cave.
+On the rim above it, an officer I had never seen before sat calm in the saddle of the largest white horse I'd ever seen.
+The animal's coat caught the sun and turned to silver while its rider waited for orders that would decide my family's fate.
 I could see the dark opening in the cliff face.
 Could see the approach.
 Could see soldiers positioned above on the rim.
 Below on the slopes.

 My family was waking up in that cave.
 Starting their day.
 Thinking they were safe.